AlexMainaMunyua/AlexMainaMunyua/README.md

   ## About Me
   - I'm currently working at `UPNDO`🚀
-  - I’m looking to collaborate on a Flutter Open-Source project ✌
+  - I’m looking forward to collaborating on Flutter Open-Source Projects ✌
   - Ask me anything about Technology, Business, and Leadership 💬
   - Changes for the better 😎